 Doctoral Program Director, Physical Therapy | Assistant Professor, Physical Therapy

-Denise McVay, PT, DPT, joined Utica College’s faculty in 1995 and currently serves as assistant professor and director of the transitional Doctor of Physical Therapy program.
+Denise McVay, PT, DPT, joined Utica University’s faculty in 1995 and currently serves as assistant professor and director of the transitional Doctor of Physical Therapy program.

 Dr. McVay has clinical expertise in geriatric physical therapy and has presented at multiple national physical therapy conferences on the subject of balance in the elderly.
 She is a trained volunteer for Hospice and Palliative Care of Oneida, Herkimer, and Madison counties and was instrumental in the PPtDPT Program receiving the Genesis Award for Excellence in Education.